KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 ```

 We'll have to do multiple things:
-- Instruct cargo to create a static lib with a defined name for CMake to link against ("rust").
+- Instruct cargo to create a static lib with a defined name ("rust") for CMake to link against.
 - Add `cxx`, `cxx-qt`, as well as `cxx-qt-lib` as dependencies.
 - Add `clang-format` and `cxx-qt-build` as build-dependencies.